Spintronics: Spintronic-logic

-Semiconductor-based spintronic devices
+Semiconductor

 Doped semiconductor materials display dilute ferromagnetism.
 In recent years, dilute magnetic oxides (DMOs) including ZnO based DMOs and TiO2-based DMOs have been the subject of numerous experimental and computational investigations.
 Non-oxide ferromagnetic semiconductor sources (like manganese-doped gallium arsenide (Ga,Mn)As), increase the interface resistance with a tunnel barrier, or using hot-electron injection.

 Spin detection in semiconductors has been addressed with multiple techniques: